Best pho in Hanoi: A complete guide to the top 10 restaurants

 1. Pho Bat Dan

 Any Hanoi local knows Pho Bat Dan due to its long queue throughout the day.
-It may discourage you at first, but come on, if queueing will bring you to the best pho around, then it’s definitely worth the wait right?
+It may discourage you at first, but come on, if queueing will bring you to the best pho in Hanoi, then it’s definitely worth the wait right?
 The beef inside Bát Đàn’s pho is fresh, cooked to perfection and well sliced.
 The broth is sweet, all thanks to the beef bones being carefully stewed for hours.
-It’s exactly how you would describe an authentic Hanoi bowl of pho, hence what makes Pho Bat Dan a must-visit restaurant for any pho lover.
+It’s exactly how you would describe an authentic bowl of best pho in Hanoi, hence what makes Pho Bat Dan a must-visit restaurant for any pho lover.

 Established for almost 70 years, Pho Bat Dan is known not only because of its excellent pho but also for its unique queueing culture, which has been occurring for decades and was a part of popular culture during the 80’s.
 But the most interesting point is that no one seems to become impatient but rather calmly waits for their turn.
 It’s a self-service restaurant, so you must wait your turn and take your self-served food to your table, there’s no waiter to do it for you!
 Our tip from the locals is to always have at least one other person to go with you here.
 One will wait to order whilst the other goes inside the restaurant to reserve the seats for both.